Lamber22/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is my singly_linked-list directory in C-programming
+This is my 0x12-singly_linked_lists directory